Homeschool Programs & Resources

 Since the 1920s, the Hirsch Library has served the MFAH staff, art researchers, college students, and the public by collecting, providing access to, and preserving information about the visual arts.
 The Hirsch Library is open free of charge to all individuals interested in visual-arts research.

 Powell Library at Bayou Bend

-The Kitty King Powell Library and Study Center, located in the Lora Jean Kilroy Visitor and Education Center at Bayou Bend, comprises more than 7,000 volumes about American decorative arts, material culture, and art, with helpful staff to assist users in finding information.
+The Kitty King Powell Library and Study Center, located at Bayou Bend, comprises more than 7,000 volumes about art, American decorative arts, and material culture, with staff to assist visitors.
 Special collections include rare cabinetmaker design books and the Hogg Family Collection of books.
-The Kitty King Powell Library and Study Center is open free of admission to all individuals interested in art research.
+The Powell Library is open free of charge to all individuals interested in art research.